Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Operator

 Good day, and welcome to the Corcept Therapeutics Conference Call.
 Today's call is being recorded.
+[Operator Instructions]

-[Operator Instructions] And at this time, I would like to turn the call over to Charlie Robb.
+And at this time, I would like to turn the call over to Charlie Robb.
 Please go ahead.

 Charlie Robb

 Thank you.
 Good afternoon, everyone.
 I am Corcept's Chief Financial Officer.
 Today, we issued a press release announcing our financial results for the third quarter and providing a corporate update.
 A copy is available at corcept.com.
 Complete results will be available when we file our Form 10-Q with the SEC.

 Today's call is being recorded.
-A replay will be available through November 17, 2020 at 1-888-203-1112 in the United States and 1-719-457-0820 internationally, passcode will be 6800706.
-Statements during this call, other than statements of historical fact are forward-looking statements based on our plans and expectations that are subject to risks and uncertainties, which might cause actual results to differ materially from those such statements express or imply.
+A replay will be available through November 17, 2020 at 1-888-203-1112 in the United States and 1-719-457-0820 Internationally, passcode will be 6800706.
+Statements made during this call other than statements of historical facts are forward-looking statements based on our plans and expectations that are subject to risks and uncertainties, which might cause actual results to differ materially from those such statements expressed or implied.

-These risks and uncertainties include, but are not limited to, our ability to operate our business and achieve our goals during the COVID-19 pandemic and thereafter, including our ability to generate revenue and cash reserves sufficient to fund our commercial operations and development programs; the availability of competing treatments, including generic versions of Korlym; the initiation or outcome of litigation; our ability to obtain acceptable prices or adequate insurance coverage and reimbursement for Korlym; and the risks related to the development of our product candidates, including their clinical attributes, regulatory approvals, mandates, oversight and other requirements; and the impact of the COVID-19 pandemic on our employees, consultants and vendors as well as on physicians, patients, insurers, regulators and the practice of medicine generally.
+These risks and uncertainties include, but are not limited to, our ability to operate our business and achieve our goals during the COVID-19 pandemic and thereafter, including our ability to generate revenue and cash reserves sufficient to fund our commercial operations and development programs; the availability of competing treatments, including generic versions of Korlym; the initiation or outcome of litigation; our ability to obtain acceptable prices or adequate insurance coverage and reimbursement for Korlym; and risks related to the development of our product candidates, including their clinical attributes, regulatory approvals, mandates, oversight, and other requirements; and the impact of the COVID-19 pandemic on our employees, consultants, and vendors as well as physicians, patients, insurers, regulators, and practice of medicine generally.
 These and other risks are set forth in our SEC filings, which are available at our website and the SEC's website.

-On this call, forward-looking statements include those concerning our revenue guidance, cash flow and expected growth; our stock repurchase program and its intended funding process, the impact that the COVID-19 pandemic had on our commercial operations, financial performance, clinical development programs, physicians, payers and patients and expectations regarding our financial performance in clinical development program after the COVID-19 pandemic broader control; physician awareness of hypercortisolism and the selection of Korlym as the optimum medical treatment; the timing, cost and outcome of litigation, including our lawsuits against Teva Pharmaceuticals and Sun Pharmaceuticals and Teva has challenged the validity of one of our patents and to pay Patent Trial and Appeals Board; the scope and protective power of our intellectual property; the benefits of orphan drug designation; the progress, enrollment, timing, design and results of our clinical trials; and the clinical and commercial attributes of relacorilant, exicorilant, miricorilant and our other selective cortisol modulators.
+On this call, forward-looking statements include those concerning our revenue guidance, cash flow and expected growth; our stock repurchase program and its intended funding process, the impact of the COVID-19 pandemic on our commercial operations, financial performance, clinical development programs, physicians, payers and patients and expectations regarding our financial performance and clinical development program after the COVID-19 pandemic is brought under control; physician awareness of hypercortisolism and the selection of Korlym as the optimum medical treatment; the timing, cost, and outcome of litigation, including our lawsuits against Teva Pharmaceuticals and Sun Pharmaceuticals and Teva's challenge to the validity of one of our patents from the Patent Trial and Appeals Board; the scope and protective power of our intellectual property; the benefits of orphan drug designation; the progress, enrollment, timing, design, and results of our clinical trials; and the clinical and commercial attributes of relacorilant, exicorilant, miricorilant, and our other selective cortisol modulators.
 We disclaim any intention or duty to update forward-looking statements.

-Revenue for the third quarter is $86.3 million, a 6% increase in the third quarter of 2019.
-Third quarter GAAP net income is $21.6 million compared to $26.3 million in the same period last year.
-Excluding non-cash expenses related to stock-based compensation and utilization of deferred tax assets, together with related income tax effects, non-GAAP net income in the third quarter was $30 million, compared to $37.8 million in the third quarter of 2019.
-Our cash and investments were $444.2 million at September 30, an increase of $34.7 million from June 30.
+Revenue for the third quarter was $86.3 million, a 6% increase in the third quarter of 2019.
+Third quarter GAAP net income was $21.6 million compared to $26.3 million in the same period last year.

+Excluding non-cash expenses related to stock-based compensation and the utilization of deferred tax assets together with related income tax effects, non-GAAP net income in the third quarter was $30 million compared to $37.8 million in the third quarter of 2019.

-On consideration of our strong financial position and prospects, our Board of Directors has approved a program running through September 30, 2021 to repurchase up to $200 million of our common stock.
-We will determine timing and size of any repurchases based on market condition, our stock price, and other factors.
-We believe revenue from our Cushing’s syndrome business together with our cash on hand will be sufficient to fund our commercial activities in our current plan, clinical development in drug discovery programs, as well as our program to repurchase $200 million of our common stock.
+Our cash and investments were $444.2 million on September 30, an increase of $34.7 million from June 30.
+Upon consideration of our strong financial position and prospects, our Board of Directors has approved a program running through September 30, 2021 to repurchase up to $200 million of our common stock.
+We will determine the timing and size of any repurchases based on market condition, our stock price, and other factors.

+We believe revenue from our Cushing’s syndrome business, together with our cash on hand, will be sufficient to fund our commercial activities in our current and planned clinical development and drug discovery programs, as well as our program to repurchase $200 million of our common stock.

 Now, a brief legal update.
-In March 2018, we sued Teva Pharmaceuticals in federal district court to stop it from marketing is nerd version of Portland in violation of our patents.
-Our lawsuits stayed final FDA approval of Teva's proposed product for 30 months, a period which ended on August 1st.
+In March 2018, we sued Teva Pharmaceuticals in Federal District Court to stop it from marketing the generic versions of Korlym in violation of our patents.
+Our lawsuits stayed final FDA approval of Teva's proposed product for 30 months, a period which ended on August 1.
 Discovery is underway.
-Originally, trial is set to begin February 2, 2021. promised at the beginning, February 2, 2021.
-Last month, the Court vacated that date and ordered the parties to complete trial preparations s by March 17, 2021.
+Originally, trial is set to begin February 2, 2021.

+Last month, the Court vacated that date and ordered the parties to complete trial preparations by March 17, 2021.
 A new trial date has not been set.
-It could take place in time after March 17.
+It could take place any time after March 17.

-Teva has also challenged the validity of one of our patents, the '214 patent, in a proceeding known as a post grant review or PGR before the U.S. patent office's Patent Trial and Appeals Board or PTAB.
-As many of you know, oral argument in matter we’ve heard on September 2.
-We expect the PTAB's to bring its decision on or after November 19.
-The losing party may appeal to the Federal Circuit Court of Appeals.
-During which time patents will [indiscernible].
+Teva has also challenged the validity of one of our patents, the 214 patents, in a proceeding known as a post-grant review, or PGR, before the U.S. patent office's Patent Trial and Appeal Board, or PTAB.

+As many of you know, oral argument in matter was heard on September 2.
+We expect the PTAB to embrace this decision on or around [ph] November 19.
+The losing party may appeal with the Federal Circuit Court of Appeals, during which time the patent will remain [Technical Difficulty].

-It is important to note that Teva is barred from challenging the [indiscernible] court patent in the District Court using argument to raise or could have raised in the PGR.
-Well the court attorney will in battle to try to beat someway, rules are intended to prevent that from getting a second bite at that apple.
+It is important to note that Teva is barred from challenging the validity of 214 patent in the District Court case using argument to raise or could have raised in the PGR.
+While Teva’s attorney will embattle and try to beat some anyway, the rules are intended to prevent Teva from getting its second bite at that apple.

-Appeal to Federal Circuit usually take about 16 months to resolve.
-If the appeal takes place, as soon as we expect definitive resolution PGR is the fourth quarter of 2021.
+In any instance, appeal to the Federal Court usually takes about 12 to 16 months to resolve.
+If such an appeal takes place, the sooner we expect definitive resolution of the PGR is the fourth quarter of 2021.
 Sun Pharmaceuticals is also seeking to market generic Korlym.

-Our lawsuit against Sun has stayed final FDA approval of Sun's proposed product until the earlier of December 8, 2021, that is December 8 of next year.
-A decision by the district court that the patents we have asserted against Sun are invalid, unenforceable or not infringed.
+Our lawsuit against Sun has stayed final FDA approval of Sun's proposed product till the early December 8, 2021, that is December 8 of next year for a decision by the District Court if the patents we have asserted against Sun are invalid, unenforceable, or not infringed.

-Dispute on the project is separate from our litigation against Teva and is following its own timeline.
-Markman hearing in the Sun case is set for November of this year, the set date has been vacated and new date has been suggested, the litigation both trial related themselves.
+Our dispute with Korlym is separate from our litigation against Teva and is following its own timeline.
+Markman hearing in the Sun case was set for November of this year.
+The set date has been vacated and a new date has not been suggested.
+In addition, no trial date has been set.

-Predicting the timing of the district court litigation is difficult and possible of the way is caused by the COVID-19 pandemic compounds the problem.
-The Court has vacated our original trial date with Teva, but has not set a new one.
-Whenever this trial takes place in a new way we look forward to putting our patients before the judge.
+Predicting the timing of any District Court litigation is difficult and the possibility of the waves caused by the COVID-19 pandemic compounds the problem.
+The Court has vacated our original trial date with Teva but has not set a new one.
+Whenever this trial takes place on a new date, we look forward to putting our patents [ph] before the judge.

 I will now turn the call over to Dr. Joseph Belanoff, our Chief Executive Officer.
+Joe?

 Joseph Belanoff